 How is COVID-19 situation in Turkey, can I travel there?

-Well, the answer is the same as all over the world; it's not the time, yet.
+Well, the answer is the same as all over the world; YES.
 For sure, Turkey

 is one of the most successful countries in the fight against the virus; the numbers were always low and health system